 - Need to meet the specific eligibility requirements for your program (see individual program pages)

 Please note that applications are not considered complete and will not be reviewed until all materials are submitted to the OGA by the specified deadline!

 Apply for a passport.
 If you currently have a passport, please make sure that it will be valid for at least six (6) months AFTER you would be finished with your study abroad term.

-- Thoroughly research the study abroad website and attend information sessions (which are conducted each semester) prior to meeting with the Study Abroad Coordinator.
+- Thoroughly research the study abroad website and attend information sessions (which are conducted each semester) prior to meeting with the Study Abroad advisor.
 While all students are encouraged to attend the information sessions early on, your attendance is required during the semester of application.